 - How can we create visual processes that allow diverse stakeholders to have a shared understanding and co-create solutions?

-What’s the ultimate goal?
-A Harmonious Backstage for a Delightful Customer Experience
+What’s the Ultimate Goal?
+A Harmonious Backstage for a Delightful Consumer Experience